Handling and throwing exceptions in .NET

 Exception throwing and handling works the same for .NET programming languages.

 Doesn't require any particular language syntax for handling exceptions, but allows each language to define its own syntax.

 Exceptions can be thrown across process and even machine boundaries.

 Exception-handling code can be added to an application to increase program reliability.

 Exceptions offer advantages over other methods of error notification, such as return codes.
-Failures do not go unnoticed because if an exception is thrown and you don't handle it, the runtime terminates your application.
-Invalid values do not continue to propagate through the system as a result of code that fails to check for a failure return code.
+Failures don't go unnoticed because if an exception is thrown and you don't handle it, the runtime terminates your application.
+Invalid values don't continue to propagate through the system as a result of code that fails to check for a failure return code.

 The following table lists some common exceptions with examples of what can cause them.

 |Exception||Base class for all exceptions.||None (use a derived class of this exception).|